TheBlueDotGame/The-Accountant/README.md

 ```

 *If you are running node with the same wallet you would like to use for transactions, please do not connect to this node.*
-The wallet cannot use the node that uses the same key pairs.
-This is for security reason, so the transaction cannot be altered on the node.
-Only vertex can be signed.
+The wallet and node cannot share the same cryptographic key pairs for security reasons.

 ###### The webhooks: